vguillaume8/java_data_structures/README.md

 [![Build Status](https://travis-ci.org/N02870941/java_data_structures.svg?branch=vectors)](https://travis-ci.org/N02870941/java_data_structures)

 This is a code repository that contains implementations of common computer science data structures.
+However, if you are only interested using the data structures in another project, you may simply download the runnable binary `java_data_structures` from the `bin` directory and include it in your project.
+By default, a test application that tests the data structures is run.
+However, simply including the `.jar` file will allow you to import any data structure that the API offers.

 ## Dependencies
 This project aims to have as few third-party dependencies as possible.
+However, we are assuming that you have Java 8, Gradle, and Python 2.7 installed on your development machine.
+With this, you can build and run the code.

+**Note:** *Python and Groovy are only necessary to run the tests, but Java 8 and Gradle are required to build and run the API.*

 #### Languages
 The API is implemented with the Java Standard Edition Development Kit 8 (Java SDK 8), and the tests are written in Groovy.
 Graphs for used for tutorials are generated with Python and not pertinent to development in this project.